charlesb/CDF-workshop/README.md

 ![EFM agents monitor](images/efm-agents-monitor.png)

-Now create a simple flow to collect local syslog messages and forward them to NiFi, where the logs will be parsed, transformed into another format and pushed to a Kafka topic.
+Now, **on the root canvas**, create a simple flow to collect local syslog messages and forward them to NiFi, where the logs will be parsed, transformed into another format and pushed to a Kafka topic.

 Our agent has been tagged with the class 'demo' (check nifi.c2.agent.class property in /usr/minifi/conf/bootstrap.conf) so we are going to create a template under this specific class